youixentoo/ORFReaderCourse7OLD/README.md

 # If you cannot BLAST:
 - Open your cmd and see if you can use python there, use "python --version" or something like that.
-- If that doesn't work, Python isn't correctly installed.
-In Windows you can manually add Python to your Path variables to fix it.
+- If that doesn't work, Python isn't (correctly) installed.
+Install Python 3.6 to fix it or if you already have Python 3.6 installed: In Windows you can manually add Python to your Path variables to fix it that way.

 # Errors when running:
 Errors get saved in a "ERRORS.txt" file in the working directory